OFFIS-mosaik/mosaik/docs/overview.rst

 Mosaik System Architecture
 ==========================
+After taking a look at the components that make up mosaik, we now move on to the overall architecture in which these components are placed.
+An overview is provided below.

 .. image:: _static/mosaik_overview.png
    :width: 100%
    :align: center
    :alt: mosaik

-After taking a look at the components that make up mosaik, we now move on to the overall architecture in which these components are placed.
-The mosaik co-simulation architecture can be divided into three parts: the core framework, the set of adapters, and additional utility software.
+The mosaik co-simulation architecture can be divided into two parts: the core framework as one part and the set of APIs and built-in simulators as the other.

 The core provides the basic co-simulation functionality via a set of interconnected modules, the central two being the simulation manager and the scheduler modules.
-The simulation manager is responsible for setting up and maintaining the connections between mosaik and the simulators.
-The scheduler, on the other hand, coordinates the data exchange between the simulators during runtime.
-A simulator is always an independently executable piece of software that implements a simulation model.

-For user interaction with mosaik, two APIs are provided.
+For user interaction with this mosaik core, two APIs are provided.
+The scenario API, on the one hand, allows users to set up executable co-simulation scenarios by specifying which simulators are to be used and how they should be parameterized and interconnected with each other.
-The simulator API has to be used to establish an interface between mosaik and a simulator that was implemented by the user.
+On the other hand, the simulator API has to be used to establish an interface between mosaik and a simulator that was implemented by the user.
 It specifies the socket connection used for data exchange and outlines what kind of data the simulator has to accept and provide.
-The scenario API, on the other hand, allows users to set up executable co-simulation scenarios by specifying which simulators are to be used and how they should be parameterized and interconnected with each other.
+If the users plans on

+The simulator API can be accessed by using any of the high-level APIs of the aforementioned set of APIs, for example the python API or the FMI API.
+Furthermore, users can also use any of the included, pre-built simulator that mosaik includes, such as the pandapower simulator.
+A list of accessable APIs and simulators can be found :doc:`here<mosaik ecosystem>`.

 During execution, a scenario script employs the functionalities of the sim-manager and the scheduler.
-An overview of the mosaik core architecture is provided below.

 :doc:`Read more … <scheduler>`